-\textbf{Synthetic Data Scaling Analysis.} We conduct a scaling experiment to investigate the impact of the size of synthesized data on MLLM performance.
-Specifically, we train the model using varying amounts of synthesized data ranging from 0.5k, 2k, 10k, to 20k instance and evaluate their performance on the MathVista benchmark.
-As shown in the Fig.~\ref{fig:scaling}, the performance of the model improves steadily as the data size increases.
-After incorporating 20k synthesized samples, the accuracy improved by 7.4\% compared to the baseline, showing the the effectiveness of our synthesized data.
+\textbf{Synthetic Data Scaling Analysis.} We conduct a scaling experiment to investigate the impact of synthesized data size on MLLM performance.
+Specifically, we train the model using varying amounts of synthesized data, ranging from 0.5k, 2k, 10k, to 20k instances, and evaluate its performance on the MathVista benchmark.
+As shown in Fig.~\ref{fig:scaling}, the model performance improves steadily as the data size increases.
+After incorporating 20k synthesized samples, the accuracy improves by 7.4\% compared to the baseline, demonstrating the effectiveness of our synthesized data.
 In addition, increasing the data size from 10k to 20k still results in a consistent performance gain, indicating that the model has not yet reached saturation.
-In this way, as the data scale further expands, our high-quality synthetic data can continuously inject diverse reasoning patterns into the model, progressively enhancing its capabilities.
+These results suggest that our synthesized data remains beneficial at larger scales and can provide increasingly diverse reasoning patterns for model training.
+In this way, as the data scale further expands, our high-quality synthetic data can continuously enrich the training distribution and progressively enhance the reasoning capability of the model.

 \textbf{Qualitative Illustrations of Synthesized Data.} Fig.~\ref{fig:illu} presents samples from MMSynthetic-20K, spanning distinct disciplines including Mathematics, Biology, Chemistry, Physics, and Chart Understanding, etc. As illustrated, the synthesized data exhibit strict visual-semantic alignment, where the generated visual content (e.g., geometric solids, circuit diagrams, and topographic maps) precisely reflects the specific constraints of the textual queries.
 In addition, these samples require complex multi-step reasoning such as spatial calculation and logical deduction, demonstrating the capability of our proposed CADS to generate high-value and challenging multimodal training data.